-ELIZA has funded healthcare for 14 patients in 6 countries.
+ELIZA has funded healthcare for 26 patients in 7 countries.

-Sarorn is a 60-year-old mother of five from Cambodia.
-She has three sons and two daughters, and likes to make desserts and look after her family when she is not working.
-Three year ago, Sarorn had an ear infection.
+Dalin is a 13-year-old 7th grade student, with one younger sister.
+His parents are both rice farmers.
+Dalin's favorite subjects in school are Khmer and math.
+His favorite meal is called koko sou with roast chicken and juice.
+Dalin shared with us that he wants to be a doctor when he grows up.
+Five years ago, Dalin had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Sarorn experiences headaches, dizziness, ear discharge, infection, and hearing loss.
-She is not able to hear others clearly, and this makes her husband and children worry about her alot.
-Sarorn traveled to our medical partner's care center to receive treatment.
-On March 10th, she will undergo a mastoidectomy procedure in her right ear.
+For this reason, Dalin experiences hearing loss, tinnitus and ear discharge.
+It is difficult for him to hear at school.
+He's often absent from class due to the ear discharge.
+Dalin's family traveled to our medical partner's care center to finally receive treatment.
+On February 17th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
-This covers medications, supplies, and inpatient care.
-"I hope that once my surgery is over, the ear infection will stop and I will be able to hear again," Sarorn shared.
+This covers medications, supplies, and inpatient care at the hospital.
+Dalin said, "I hope my hearing will improve and the ear discharge will stop after surgery."